 Postural hypotension can occur when 'Sinemet' is added to the treatment of patients already receiving antihypertensive drugs.
 Dosage adjustment of the antihypertensive agent may be required.

-Rarely, reactions including hypertension and dyskinesia have been reported with the concomitant use of tricyclic antidepressants (See first paragraph of 4.3 'Contraindications' for patients receiving MAOIs).
+Rarely, reactions including hypertension and dyskinesia have been reported with the concomitant use of tricyclic antidepressants (see first paragraph of section 4.3 'Contraindications' for patients receiving MAOIs).